Peterzolo/Task-Management-Application/readMe.md

 - **Task Creation**: Create tasks with titles, descriptions, and due dates.
 - **Project Management**: Create, update, and delete projects.
 - **Task Status**: Track the status of tasks (Pending, In Progress, Completed).
-- **permission**: Handling of tasks is by permission as the application uses RBAC.
+- **Permission**: Handling of tasks is based on permissions, as the application uses RBAC (Role-Based Access Control).
 - **API Endpoints**: RESTful API for interacting with tasks and projects.

 ---